American Motors History (1954-1987)

 The company began to phase out the Rambler name, and in 1970 began selling cars as American Motors.
 Throughout the Rambler years, over 4.2 million cars rolled off the Kenosha, Wisconsin assembly line.

 The pinnacle of the muscle car years was 1970, and AMC was not to be left out.
-Their smallest V8, the 290, was increased to 304 cubic-inches.
-Likewise, the 343ci V8 was increased to 360 cubic-inches.
+Their smallest V8, the 290, was increased to 304 cubic-inches, and the 343ci V8 was increased to 360 cubic-inches.
+The 390ci motor continued to be the top of the line V8.
 In addition to increased displacement, a new cylinder head design gave a power boost to all AMC V8's.

 The 1974 Bricklin sports car was powered by an AMC 360 V8.